young-arch/AccessKeyManager/README.md

 ### Troubleshooting
 - **Mail Server Connection Issues**: Ensure your email configuration is correct and the email server is accessible.
 - **Database Connection Issues**: Ensure PostgreSQL is running and the credentials in `application.properties` are correct..

+### ER Diagram
+The Entity-Relationship (ER) diagram of the database is included in the project repository under the folder name `ER_Diagram_Database`.

+## Get Involved

+I welcome contributions and participation from the community to help make this backend API even better!
+Whether you're looking to fix bugs, add new features, or improve documentation, your help is greatly appreciated.
+Here's how you can get involved:

+### Reporting Issues 🚩

+If you encounter any bugs or issues, please report them using the <a href="https://github.com/young-arch/AccessKeyManager/issues"> Issues</a> section of my GitHub repository.
+When reporting issues, please include:

+-   A clear and descriptive title.
+-   A detailed description of the problem, including steps to reproduce it.
+-   Any relevant logs or error messages.
+    Your environment details (e.g., SprinBoot version, database, etc.).

+### Contributing Code 💁🏼

+I love receiving pull requests from the community!
+If you have an improvement or a new feature you'd like to add, please feel free to do so 👍

 ## Contact
 For any questions or feedback, please contact gabriel.sakyi@ucc.stu.edu.gh